Arturo Martini

-Arturo Martini (1889–1947) was a leading Italian sculptor between World War I and II.
+Arturo Martini (1889–1947) was an Italian sculptor between World War I and II.
 He moved between a very vigorous (almost ancient Roman) classicism and modernism.
 He was associated with public sculpture in fascist Italy, but later renounced his medium altogether.

+Early life

+Martini was born in Treviso to a poor family.
+His father was a cook and his mother a waitress.
+He dropped out of school at a young age but later took night classes in arts and crafts.